createcentury/createcentury/README.md

 ## 🗓️ 今日の名言

 <!--START_SECTION:quote-->
-🗓️ 2025-08-22
+🗓️ 2025-08-23
-💬 "One should not hurt others if one loves oneself." — The Buddha
+💬 "You might well remember that nothing can bring you success but yourself." — Napoleon Hill
 <!--END_SECTION:quote-->